exo-addons/cloud-drive-extension/README.md

 The `clouddrive.google.client.secret` parameter is `Client Secret` of the service account (available in your Google console, see above).
 The same way `clouddrive.box.client.id` and `clouddrive.box.client.secret` refer to Box's `client_id` and `client_secret`.

 By default, Cloud Drive assumes that it runs on non-secure host (http protocol).
 But Box API requires secure URI for a production, thus it needs https URL for OAuth2 redirect and you have to configure your production to support SSL HTTP.
-You also may use your Platform server with enabled SSL connector for other needs.
+You also may use your Platform server with enabled HTTPS connector for other needs.
 In both cases you need add `clouddrive.service.schema` to the configuration with proper value "https".

+For more details check [configuration section](https://raw.github.com/exo-addons/cloud-drive-extension/master/connectors/README.md) on connectors page.

 Single Sign-On support
 ----------------------